min2ha/ukwa-site/content/target/68135/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: ANDREW PIERCE: Meet the City spinmeister orchestrating the plot to reverse Brexit

 Biography of Roland Rudd, the shadowy multi-millionnaire allegedly behind the campaign to overturn the result of the 2016 referendum and keep Britain in the EU,